314lipczuk/ODE_project_report/main.typ

 == Parameter estimation from a single experiment
 The preliminary fits over single experiments captures each individual dynamic response quite well in the broad strokes.
-However, a noticable pattern across these peaks is that the model rarely captures quantitative metrix such a $c_"max"$, cannot account for changes in baseline, and has trouble accurately fitting scenarios with wide range of stimulation conditions.
+However, a noticable pattern across these peaks is that the model rarely captures quantitative metrics such a $c_"max"$, cannot account for changes in baseline, and has trouble accurately fitting scenarios with wide range of stimulation conditions.

 #figure(caption: [Results of 3 single-experiment fits.])[